Facts & figures

 Smoking by priority population groups

 Although smoking rates continue to drop, inequities remain.
-Smoking rates among Māori and Pacific peoples are higher than rates in other ethnicites.
+Smoking rates among Māori and Pacific peoples are higher than rates in other ethnicities.
 27

 Māori